 Outpatient Total Hip Replacement

 Total hip replacement is a surgical procedure that has been successfully performed in the United States since the 1960’s.
 The demand for this procedure is rising rapidly, particularly in the under 65-year-old age group who are typically still in the work force.
-In fact, last year approximately 300,000 Americans underwent this highly successful operation to relieve the pain of an arthritic or broken hip joint.
+In fact, annually, hundreds of thousands of Americans undergo this highly successful operation to relieve the pain of an arthritic or broken hip joint.

 In a total hip replacement surgery, the surgeon will remove the damaged hip joint and replace it with a new, prosthetic hip implant.
 For the vast majority of hip replacement recipients, their implants should last their lifetime and will improve their quality of life by allowing for a return to previous levels of activity with little pain.
 The typical candidates for hip joint replacement surgery are patients experiencing hip pain who have not responded well to conservative treatment methods, such as physical therapy or pain medications.